Browser APIs

 A hook for fetching data from URLs with proper TypeScript generics, error handling, and automatic JSON parsing.
 It manages loading states and provides a fetch function for manual data fetching.

 Note: This hook does not automatically fetch on mount.
-You must call the returned startFetch
+You must call the returned startFetch function to trigger the request.

 Usage